Accept Cookies

 The PCC Council currently consists of 15 members.

-Ruth Sutherland is Chair of Social AdVentures, a public health social enterprise based in Salford, and Vice chair of Lloyds Bank Foundation, passionate about health and social care and social justice.
+Ruth Sutherland CBE is Chair of Social AdVentures, a public health social enterprise based in Salford, and Vice chair of Lloyds Bank Foundation, passionate about health and social care and social justice.
 Ruth began her career as a registered general nurse and progressed to work mostly in public health roles.
 Following a forty-year career in health and social care, public and voluntary sectors, Ruth stepped down as Chief Executive of Samaritans, UK and Ireland in Nov 2020 to pursue a portfolio career involving non-executive roles, volunteering, executive coaching and consultancy.

 Ruth has held senior leadership roles in the voluntary sector, working with Children, adults and older people many living with complex needs.
 Prior to joining Samaritans in 2015, Ruth was CEO of Relate and previously held senior executive leadership roles at the UK charities Rethink, Alzheimer’s Society and Scope.